Overview

 DATE OF CANCELLATION | CANCELLATION FEE |

-90 or more days prior to your trip | Deposit ($800/person) |
+90 or more days before your trip | Deposit |

-89 to 30 days prior to your trip | 50% of the trip price/person |
+89 – 60 days before your trip | 50% of the trip cost |

-Cancelled Trips
+Canceled Trips

-If a trip must be cancelled or postponed due to force majeure (factors outside the control of OARS), OARS will provide full credit for payments made toward future travel, or a refund less a 5% service fee plus any nonrefundable payments made on your behalf to 3rd-party suppliers.
-OARS will make good faith efforts to recover deposits made on your behalf to 3rd-party suppliers, however we can’t guarantee recovery of any or all of the advance payments made.
-OARS is not responsible for expenses incurred by participants in preparation for a cancelled trip.
+If a trip must be canceled or postponed due to force majeure (factors outside the control of OARS), OARS will provide full credit for payments made toward future travel, or a refund less the initial deposit amount and any non-refundable payments made on your behalf to 3rd-party suppliers.
+OARS will make good faith efforts to recover deposits made on your behalf to 3rd-party suppliers; however, we cannot guarantee recovery of any or all of the advance payments made.
+OARS is not responsible for expenses incurred by participants in preparation for a canceled trip.

 Medical

-Under most circumstances, if you are of an adventurous spirit and in reasonably good health, you should have no problem enjoying this trip.
+Under most circumstances, if you are of an adventurous spirit and in reasonably good health, you should have no problem enjoying an OARS International trip.
 People with medical conditions, including pregnancy, should have a physician’s approval before taking an adventure travel trip.

 Travel Protection

 Because there are costs that you will incur if you cancel the spaces on this trip that we’re now holding for you, or in the event you need to be evacuated during the trip due to an unforeseen illness or injury, we strongly encourage our guests to purchase an optional travel protection plan.
 A travel protection plan may help reimburse the cost of your pre-paid, non-refundable payments in the event you are prevented from taking your trip for a covered reason.
-Trip participants must understand that in the event of an illness or injury on a wilderness trip, evacuation can be prolonged, difficult and expensive.
-For complete details and to purchase the plan we highly recommend, visit: www.oars.com/tpp
+Trip participants must understand that in the event of an illness or injury on a wilderness trip, evacuation can be prolonged, difficult, and expensive.
+Learn more about the plan we recommend.

 Please note: To be eligible for coverage for pre-existing medical conditions, you must purchase the plan within 21 days of your initial trip payment and you must be medically fit to travel at the time you pay for the plan.

 In order to take part in this trip, each participant must have a minimum of Emergency Medical Evacuation coverage in place for the dates of the trip.
 This can be purchased as stand-alone coverage, independent of a comprehensive travel protection plan.
-You can get a quote for this type of policy by entering a Trip Cost amount of $0 when getting a quote here: www.oars.com/tpp
+You can get a quote for this type of policy by entering a Trip Cost amount of $0 when getting a quote.

 Liability Release / Assumption of Risk

 Everyone is required to sign a standard liability release/assumption of risk form before the trip, confirming awareness that there are inherent risks associated with the trip.
 Due to the nature of the activities, a condition of your participation is that you will sign this form and return it to our office before the trip begins.
-Anyone who refuses to sign the form will not be allowed to participate, and consistent with OARS International cancellation policy, there will be no refund of the trip fees at that time.
+Anyone who refuses to sign the form will not be allowed to participate, and consistent with OARS International’s cancellation policy, there will be no refund of the trip fees at that time.

 Responsibility – An Important Notice

 O.A.R.S.
-International, Inc., Mountain Lodges of Peru and cooperating agencies act only in the capacity of agent for the participants in all matters relating to transportation and/or all other related travel services, and assume no responsibility however caused for injury, loss or damage to person or property in connection with any service, including but not limited to that resulting directly or indirectly from acts of God, detention, annoyance, delays, and expenses arising from quarantine, pandemics, strikes, theft, pilferage, force majeure, failure of any means of conveyance to arrive or depart as scheduled, civil disturbances, government restrictions or regulations, and discrepancies or change in transit over which they have no control.
-Reasonable changes in itinerary may be made where deemed advisable for the comfort and well-being of the participants, including cancellation due to water fluctuation, insufficient bookings (this trip requires a minimum of 4 guests), and other factors.
-We are experienced at accommodating people with various disabilities.
+International, Inc., Mountain Lodges of Peru, and cooperating agencies act only in the capacity of agent for the participants in all matters relating to transportation and/or all other related travel services and assume no responsibility however caused for injury, loss or damage to person or property in connection with any service, including but not limited to that resulting directly or indirectly from acts of God, detention, annoyance, delays, and expenses arising from quarantine, pandemics, strikes, theft, pilferage, force majeure, failure of any means of conveyance to arrive or depart as scheduled, civil disturbances, government restrictions or regulations, and discrepancies or change in transit over which they have no control.
+Reasonable changes in the itinerary may be made where deemed advisable for the comfort and well-being of the participants, including cancellation due to water fluctuation, insufficient bookings (this trip requires a minimum of 4 guests), and other factors.
+We are experienced in accommodating people with various disabilities.
 Please give us an opportunity to make you feel welcome.
 However, we need to discuss any special requirements ahead of time.
 We may decide, at any time, to exclude any person or group for any reason we feel is related to the safety of our trips.

 OARS trips occur in areas where unpredictable environmental conditions are to be expected.
 To moderate dangerous situations for our guests and guides, all travelers must obey the rules and regulations as determined by the managing agencies and the Trip Leader and demonstrate reasonable consideration for other guests and OARS employees.
 We reserve the right to remove any guest from a trip if, in our opinion, that guest’s actions or behaviors pose a threat to the safety of her/himself or others, or if those actions or behaviors compromise the enjoyment of the trip for others.
 Should a guest be asked to leave a trip, there will be no refund for the unused portion, nor will OARS be responsible for additional expenses incurred by the guest for accommodations, return transport, change fees, etc. Prices subject to change without notice.
 OARS is an equal opportunity provider.

-Mountain Lodges of Peru:
+Mountain Lodges of Peru

-Mountain Lodges of Peru, a travel partner of OARS.
-International, is the operator of this trip.
+Mountain Lodges of Peru, a travel partner of OARS International, is the operator of this trip.
 At the trip briefing, your guide will meet you and escort you throughout the program.
 These staff members are the very best and will strive to ensure your complete satisfaction.